-The overall focus of research in this laboratory is on toxic or harmful algae—the species responsible for the phenomena commonly called "red tides".
+The overall focus of research in the Anderson laboratory is on toxic or harmful algae—the species responsible for the phenomena commonly called “red tides” or “harmful algal blooms (HABs)”.
 Our work spans the spectrum from mesoscale investigations of algal bloom dynamics to studies at the cellular and molecular levels.
+A strong focus is on the use of novel instruments to investigate algal blooms in situ using optical and molecular technologies.

 BCO-DMO was created to serve investigators funded by the NSF Geosciences Directorate (GEO) Division of Ocean Sciences (OCE) Biological and Chemical Oceanography Sections and Office of Polar Programs (OPP) Antarctic Sciences (ANT) Organisms & Ecosystems Program.
 BCO-DMO manages and serves oceanographic biogeochemical, ecological, and companion physical data and information developed in the course of scientific research and contributed by the originating investigators.